-Unlike some cities, Clermont isn’t mainly white- or blue-collar occupations dominate the local economy, Clermont is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clermont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Clermont is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Clermont who work in office and administrative support (17.47%), sales jobs (13.16%), and management occupations (11.58%).
+Overall, Clermont is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Clermont who work in office and administrative support (12.78%), sales jobs (11.38%), and management occupations (10.44%).

-The percentage of people in Clermont who are college-educated is somewhat higher than the average US community of 21.84%: 27.62% of adults in Clermont have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Clermont citizens is substantially higher than the typical US community, as 32.42% of adults in Clermont have at least a bachelor's degree, and the average American community has 21.84%.

-Clermont is a very ethnically-diverse city.
+Clermont is an extremely ethnically-diverse city.
 The people who call Clermont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clermont residents report their race to be White, followed by Black or African-American.
 Clermont also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.62% of the city’s residents.
-Important ancestries of people in Clermont include Irish, Italian, English, and Polish.
+People of Hispanic or Latino origin account for 22.14% of the city’s residents.
+Important ancestries of people in Clermont include Irish, English, German, Italian, and Polish.

 The most common language spoken in Clermont is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.